 Trek Brief: You'll have the opportunity to meet with another member if you book the EBC group join trek.
 The trek manager briefs you about the trek details and introduces you to your Sherpa trek guide, who is a company representative for this trek.
 Look up the trek equipment and arrangements at the same time, and you can clear the remaining tour balance payment.

-If your Kathamndu arrival hour is in the morning or early afternoon, you get time to explore the vibrant Kathmandu, Thamel stay overnight in Kathmandu.
+If your Kathmandu arrival hour is in the morning or early afternoon, you get time to explore the vibrant Kathmandu and stay overnight.

 The world's highest airport, Lukla 2840 m, gateway to the Everest Base Camp Trek